India bars Mother Teresa's charity from receiving foreign funds | DW | 27.12.2021

 That is despite the organization stating that it provides services regardless of religious affiliation.
 The MoC has denied the allegations.

-Local media reported that in parts of India, hardline vigilantes disrupted Christmas mass and vandalized Christian ornaments.
+Media reported that, in parts of India, hard-liners disrupted Christmas services and vandalized Christian ornaments.

 Muslims have also been targeted.
 Last week police in northern India said they were investigating an event in which Hindu religious leaders allegedly called for mass killings of Muslims.
 Videos of the event in the city of Haridwar in Uttarakhand went viral.

-Albanian-born nun and missionary Mother Teresa founded the Missionaries of Charity in 1950; she had made the organization world-famous by the time of her death in 1997 and was best known for her work in West Bengal's capital, Calcutta.
-The Catholic Church, which canonized her in 2016, refers to her as Saint Teresa of Calcutta.
+Albanian-born nun and missionary Mother Teresa founded the Missionaries of Charity in 1950; she had made the organization world-famous by the time of her death in 1997 and was best known for her work in West Bengal's capital, Kolkata.
+The Catholic Church, which canonized her in 2016, refers to her as Saint Teresa of Calcutta, as the city was formerly known internationally.

 kb/msh (AP, Reuters)